The Carcassonne Sandwich

 - Layer rough-slice grilled chicken.
 Technically it needs to be from a purebred Marans, but hey, we can’t always get over to a French poultry market.

 - Fold thin-sliced French jambon or prosciutto or even serrano over the chicken.
-Technically you should only use Carcassonne Ham from local pigs, but the ham is fictional, so unless you want imagined ham, go with the jambon.
+Technically you should only use Carcassonne Ham from local pigs, but this particular ham is fictional.
+Unless you want imagined ham or to breed this pig, go with the jambon.

 - Hard-boil an egg.
 Slice it and spread atop the ham.